 At 78-82°F ambient temperature, the dough should be ready to divide after 3 hours.
-The large-ish percentage of fresh milled einkorn speeds things along so keep an eye on the dough and make the call to divide when it looks ready.
+The large-ish percentage of freshly milled einkorn speeds things along so keep an eye on the dough and make the call to divide when it looks ready.

 Perform a total of 3 sets of stretch and folds during bulk, spaced out by 30 minutes.
 After the last set, let the dough rest for the remaining bulk time.

 5. Preshape – 8:30 p.m.

 Dump the dough from the bulk container onto an un-floured work surface.
 The dough will look slightly wet and be sticky to the touch.
 Because this recipe only makes a single, large loaf there is no need to divide the dough; simply turn it on the bench with your hand and a bench knife to coerce it into a rough round.
 See my guide to preshaping bread dough for a video and more instruction.

 Let the dough rest for 30 minutes, uncovered.
 Keep an eye on the dough, if it starts to spread quickly into a thin pancake, skip the remaining resting time and proceed directly to shaping.